HUI MANU-O-KŪ

 Tree Trimming Information

 Tree trimmers have a delicate relationship with manu-o-Kū.
-If trimming isn't done with care, branches that host a nest may be lost.
+If trimming isn't done with care, nesting terns or chicks may be injured or eggs destroyed.
 A chick that falls from its nest to the ground will likely die because either the parents won't be able to care for it or it may be attacked by a predator.
 However, tree trimming can actually be beneficial to manu-o-Kū.
 Trimming can lead to a scar or cup to be formed in the branch.
 This creates an ideal nesting site that will protect the egg and chick.
 Keeping a tree trimmed can also make it easier for adults to fly in and out of the tree.
 Tree trimming may be one explanation for why there are so many manu-o-Kū in Honolulu, but it must be done with the utmost care to ensure no nesting sites are being destroyed.

 Tree trimming tips for arborists and homeowners